Coaching

 The coaching agreement outlines expectations and obligations for both of us.
 Whilst it is a legal agreement, it helps establish the ground rules for scenarios that commonly come up – the cancellation policy for example.

-I don’t offer discounts beyond the 2025 introductory rate, but I accept Access to Work UK-based grants if you already have one in place.
+I don’t offer discounts but I accept Access to Work UK-based grants if you already have one in place.
 As I understand it there is a 6+ month delay for new sign ups to get fully authorised.

 I do believe in paying it forward through volunteering.
-For example, I currently assist ADHD Aware with tech support.
-They run a variety of online support groups amongst other offerings.
+For example, I volunteer with the Scottish ADHD Coalition and have previously assisted ADHD Aware.
+Both are involved with peer support groups amongst other offerings.

 If you’re looking for more affordable coaching, you can contact ADDCA at info [at] addca.com.
 They can connect you with a student ADHD coach who offers discounted rates.